theblitzapp/factory_ex/README.md

 # For getting a default parameter map with a modification.
 FactoryEx.build(MyFactory, foo: 42)

+# For getting a default parameter map and not validating the changeset
+FactoryEx.build(MyFactory, [foo: 42], validate?: false)

 # For inserting a default schema.
 FactoryEx.insert!(MyFactory)